 Entry openOct 2017

+We’re looking for exciting projects with a focus on social impact.
 You can enter anything you like, as long as the project fits into one of our Impact Themes.
 We also have some exciting briefs to give you a starting point if you feel you need it, tackling some of the most relevant issues that our world faces today.

 If your project is shortlisted, it will be judged by a panel of industry experts based on your creative approach and the potential impact of your project.